Robin Woods: Military service

 Woods served in the British Army during World War II from 1942 to 1946.
 On 26 September 1942, he was commissioned into the Royal Army Chaplains' Department as a Chaplain to the Forces 4th Class (equivalent to captain).
 In November 1945, he was mentioned in dispatches "in recognition of gallant and distinguished services in Italy".

 Post-war

 After the war, he was given his first benefice as Vicar of South Wigston, Leicester, in 1946, then in 1951 went to Malaya as Archdeacon of Singapore and Vicar of St Andrew's Cathedral.
 In 1958 he returned to England to become Archdeacon of Sheffield and Rector of Tankersley.

-In 1962, he was appointed Dean of Windsor and Domestic Chaplain to the Queen and played an influential part in the education of Charles, Prince of Wales.
+In 1962, he was appointed Dean of Windsor and Domestic Chaplain to Elizabeth II and played an influential part in the education of Charles, Prince of Wales.
 It was his recommendation to send Charles to Trinity College, Cambridge, his own old college.
 While at Windsor, he also served as Registrar of the Most Noble Order of the Garter.
 In 1970, he became Bishop of Worcester and was appointed a Knight Commander of the Royal Victorian Order, an honour in the personal gift of the sovereign.
-He retired in 1981.
+He retired effective 31 October 1981.